NVIDIA-NeMo/Run/docs/integrations/index.md

 - **CI/CD pipeline automation** for GitHub Actions, GitLab CI, Jenkins, and DevOps workflows
 - **Best practices and patterns** for building robust, scalable integrations

+(integrations-overview)=
 ## Integrations Overview

+Use the cards below to jump into focused guides with runnable examples and recommended patterns.

 ::::{grid} 1 2 2 2
 :gutter: 2 2 2 2